denten-books/plain-text/main.md

 theory can be best through the long and ghastly kitchen of everyday practice.
-Take the example of a media scholar analyzing the last two decades of film production or photography without grasping the fundamentals of electronic photodetectors, RAW image formats, complementary metal–oxide–semiconductor (CMOS), digital editing tools, computer-generated imagery (CGI), or Photoshop image manipulation techniques.
+Take the example of a media scholar analyzing the last two decades of film production or photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductor (CMOS), digital editing tools, computer-generated imagery (CGI), or Photoshop image manipulation techniques.
 Such a study is in great peril of being terribly misguided by theoretical models that have no basis on reality.
 It is not that